HuaiyuanXu/3D-Occupancy-Perception/README.md

 This is an active repository, you can watch for following the latest advances.
 If you find it useful, please kindly star this repo.

-### ✨You are welcome to provide us your work with a topic related to 3D occupancy for autonomous driving (involving not only perception, but also applications)!!!
+### ✨You are welcome to provide us your work with a topic related to 3D occupancy for autonomous driving (involving not only perception, but also applications)!

 If you discover any missing work or have any suggestions, please feel free to submit a [pull request](https://github.com/HuaiyuanXu/3D-Occupancy-Perception/issues) or [contact us](#contact).
 We will promptly add the missing papers to this repository.

-###  ✨Highlight!!!
+###  ✨Highlight

 [1]  A systematically survey for the latest research on 3D occupancy perception in the field of autonomous driving.